 Serving in God’s Kingdom can be both challenging and a blessing.
 To be used by God in His Church is not simply a job for which you apply but rather a calling to which you submit.
 With experience, reflection, and God’s help, you can grow in this calling.
-In this week’s blog, I’m sharing a baker’s dozen of little lessons about how to be better in the work of God.
+I suggest you save these baker’s dozen of little lessons about how to be better in the work of God.

-This topic has been a subject of personal study for over half of my life, so I doubt these thoughts are original to me.
+This topic has been a subject of personal study for over half of my life.
 Like most speakers and writers, the books, blogs, and sermons I have read in my life are baked through my mind.
 Since I’m not claiming originality, feel free to have a few bites, and cite the source baker if you recognize their works.

 - A married leader should improve their spouse’s life.
 A husband should believe in his ability to provide, protect, and parent because of his wife’s respectful and life-giving leadership.
 Because of her husband’s loving leadership, a wife should like herself, have confidence, and have a sense of destiny.

 - A parent who fails to provide godly discipline becomes an accessory to their children’s destruction.
 Pastoral parents need to prioritize their home leadership above other responsibilities.

 - Be ready to be told what to do and be taught by others all your life.
 You will never outgrow the need for submission and teachability.

 - If you desire to serve in leadership, learn to follow written and verbal directions at your current post.
 God loves to use leaders that have learned to follow.

 - Leaders should never assume that followers know what they know.
 Write the vision and make it plain because they cannot see what you see unless you clearly communicate it with them.